St. Luke’s, Burnt River

 Lay Reader – Larry Barker Synod Lay Delegate- David Tang

 Service Music is provided by a variety of parish and community musicians.
+Guest soloists and musicians including music groups are regularly welcomed and invited to participate.

 St. Luke’s offers regular Sunday worship at 9:00 am from May 24th weekend to Thanksgiving, with a special service on Easter Day and a Christmas Carol service in December.
 For the remaining months the building is closed due to higher heating and operating costs in the winter.
 During the months St. Luke’s is closed, people are encouraged to attend Sunday services in our sister Anglican parish churches, Christ Church, Bobcaygeon or St. John’s, Dunsford.
 Each year the congregation of year round residents is bolstered by Anglican cottagers from nearby Four Mile Lake.
 A Monday morning 11 am prayer group open to the entire community is led by Bob and Carol Morris in the meeting room at St. Luke’s during the summer.